Chinese Currency Stirs Debate in U.S. Congress

 Two influential senators have delayed a consideration in Congress of a measure that could have imposed a Draconian tariff on Chinese exports to the U.S. American manufactures have long complained that China competes unfairly by undervaluing its currency and making its products artificially cheap in the U.S.

 NPR's Corey Flintoff reports.

-Senator CHARLES SCHUMER (Democrat, New York): We do believe that the Chinese see the fact that manipulating their currency cannot continue, and we believe that they see it in the interests of their country to gradually let the yuan float.
+CHARLES SCHUMER: We do believe that the Chinese see the fact that manipulating their currency cannot continue, and we believe that they see it in the interests of their country to gradually let the yuan float.

 FLINTOFF: Pat Mears directs International Commercial Affairs at the National Association of Manufacturers.
 She says China's currency is greatly undervalued.

-Ms. PAT MEARES (Director of International Commercial Affairs, National Association of Manufacturers): Most estimates of the undervaluation start at 15 to 20 percent and go up as high as 40 or 45 percent.
+PAT MEARS: Most estimates of the undervaluation start at 15 to 20 percent and go up as high as 40 or 45 percent.

-FLINTOFF: Although China announced a system for revaluing its currency last year, Mears said it has only allowed the yuan to rise by a little more then three percent.
+FLINTOFF: Although China announced a system for revaluing its currency last year, Meares said it has only allowed the yuan to rise by a little more than three percent.

 FLINTOFF: Schumer and Graham say they're willing to delay a vote on their bill until September while they see whether China is acting in good faith.
 Shortly before the two made their announcement, another pair of Senate veterans introduced a bill with the same aim but different penalties.
 Senate Finance Chair Charles Grassley, an Iowa Republican, and Senator Max Baucus, a Montana Democrat, say their bill would focus on any country that manipulates its currency.
 It wouldn't raise tariffs, but it would punish unfair traders by cutting off international loans and insurance for their projects.